All you need to know about HR Policy: Definition and challenges

 3

-But beware: HR policy should not be seen as a separate strategy: it must naturally be integrated as an essential component of performance.
+HR policy should not be seen as a separate strategy, but rather as an essential component of performance.
 To reap the full benefits, in terms of both team well-being and overall development, this medium- and long-term HR strategy must be aligned with the company’s overall policy.
 It must be applied in line with the company’s values, culture and identity.

 By guaranteeing the best possible operation of the business and effectively complementing the company’s HR strategy, the HR policy will facilitate the day-to-day work of managers and/or human resources officers.

-What’s the difference between HR policy and HR strategy?
+The difference between HR policy and HR strategy

 Often confused, HR strategy and HR policy are as different as they are complementary.